IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 4. **Enum with Custom Attribute (`EnumPlacement`)**: Facilitates the use of enums in a way that their values can be applied directly as attribute values on XML elements, according to their defined placement strategy (using the enum value as an XML attribute or a bound attribute).

-5. **Value Handling**: A single value can be passed to include directly within the new or modified XML element, making it easy to insert text or data content.
+5. **XElement** For scenarios where the `XElement` to be inserted is already instantiated (this might be the removed node of a drag drop, for example), this node will be substituted instead of created.

+6. **Value**: After filtering any of the above types, any remaining single value of any other type will be set as the XElement value e.g. `<xel>Value</xel>`.

-These optional parameters are auto-detected by type and can be supplied in any sequence  to make the `Place` method extremely versatile, supporting complex XML document manipulations with ease and precision.
+These arguments are auto-detected by type and can be supplied in any sequence to make the `Place` method extremely versatile.

 ___